-There are 367 systems in the contributing catchment and their density is much higher than the national average.
-The risk to surface waters from pathogens and phosphorus is very high throughout the catchment as is the likelihood of inadequate percolation.
-The majority of the systems are therefore located in hydrologically unsuitable conditions.
-Many of them are located in the coastal region of the catchment in the direct vicinity of the shellfish area.
-The substantial increase in the number of houses (mostly holiday homes) built around the coastline of the Bay has led to systems being placed in situations which render them unsuitable as the household effluent cannot be treated effectively in the impermeable subsoil.
-Instead of the wastewater passing as normal from the septic tank or processing plant into the subsoil of the percolation area for the pathogens to be oxidised, the impermeability of the subsoils in the percolation areas causes the wastewater to back up, which leads rapidly to the flooding of the ground surface by noxious pathogen-rich wastewater.
-Other factors which affect the likelihood of these systems to impact surface and groundwaters are whether suitable types of systems are selected, whether they are installed correctly, whether they are properly maintained and whether they are situated close to ditches, drains, watercourses, wells or boreholes.
-Monitoring in the shellfish area does not indicate any water quality issues which are likely to be associated with these systems and therefore they are unlikely to be affecting shellfish water quality in this shellfish area.
+There are 99 systems in the catchment and their density is similar to the national average.
+The risk to surface waters and groundwaters from pathogens and phosphorus is high throughout the catchment as is the likelihood of inadequate percolation.
+Many of these systems are therefore located in hydrologically unsuitable conditions.
+Many are located in the vicinity of the shellfish area.
+Other factors which affect the likelihood of these systems to impact surface and groundwaters are whether suitable types of systems are selected, whether they are installed correctly, whether they are properly maintained and whether they are situated close to the designated shellfish area or to ditches, drains, watercourses, wells or boreholes.
+It is therefore likely that a substantially smaller number than the total number of systems in the catchment are posing a risk to surface and groundwaters.
+However, monitoring in this shellfish area does not indicate any water quality issues likely to be associated with these systems and therefore they are unlikely to be affecting shellfish water quality in this shellfish area.